ckamps/2232-defiance/content/overview.md

 |**Garage**|Over sized three-car+ garage with enclosed attached breezeway to home and large storage attic with folding access stairs.
 See [Garage]({{<ref "garage" >}}) for details.|
 {{< /table >}}

+### Optional Accessory Structure

+Take advantage of an already approved county variance to build your own detached accessory structure on the property.
+For example, if you'd like to build a dettached garage or pole barn to augment the existing garage.

 ## Construction

 {{< table class="table-striped" >}}